top of page

 Practice Play of the Hand

 Bridge Master is a challenging game designed to improve your declarer play.
 You get to choose from a series of instructional deals to play.
 You are always declarer.
 The deals are carefully constructed to provoke you to find the best possible play; if you take the correct line of play you will always make your contract.
 On the other hand, if you make any mistake, the program will always defend perfectly and defeat your contract.
-A "Show solution" button is available to explain the correct play.
+The most valuable piece of this practice is the "Show solution" button where you will find an explanation of the correct play.
 Go to BridgeBaseOnline.com and sign in.
 (Registration is free.)
 You can find BridgeMaster under Solitaire or Practice or use this link.

-Just Declare is a simplified version of bridge where you always play the hand, and the contracts are pre-determined.
+Just Declare provides hands where the bidding is complete.
+You are always the declarer.
 All contracts are makeable.
 Play as much as you like, at your own pace.
 The highest scorers are listed on a leaderboard.
 The leaderboard resets daily.
 Go to BridgeBaseOnline.com and sign in.
 (Registration is free.)
 You can find Just Declare under Solitaire or use this link.

 Vu-Bridge is a subscription-based set of products for learning and practicing bridge.
 It is your online mentor, guiding you on how to think at the bridge table.
 I am most familiar with the V-Blue Newsletter product.
 Go to VuBridge.com.